Shares of Google parent Alphabet sink on 1Q revenue miss

 Advertisement

-Google's revenue growth has slowed in recent quarters as rivals cut into its advertising business.
-The company's digital advertising revenue was $30.72 billion, below Wall Street's expectations.

-Shares fell more than 6 percent after hitting an all-time high in intraday trading.
+Shares fell as much as 7 percent after hitting an all-time high in intraday trading.
 Alphabet’s stock had risen more than 20 percent on the year.

+The company's rare weak result came as other tech leaders post strong earnings.
+Facebook, Twitter and Amazon have all reported solid quarterly results in recent days, with the latter posting its fourth straight quarter of record profit.

 CLICK HERE TO GET THE FOX BUSINESS APP